 He often joked I was his most demanding teacher.

-Once I was settled into a comfortable position I patted his head, a cue that let him know I was ready.
+Once I had settled into a comfortable position I patted his head, a cue that let him know I was ready.
 His large strides carried us quickly from the lab.
-All in all the motions were like riding a horse, not that I could say that to my spark mate.
-He'd taken great offence when Uncle Will had signed me up for horseback lessons years ago.
+All in all the motions were like riding a horse, not that I would admit that to him.
+He'd taken great offence when Uncle Will signed me up for horseback lessons a few years ago.

 He still held great distain for the poor beast.

 "So what's my lesson for the day?"
 I asked jokingly.

 A brilliant swirling blue light appeared before me.